wcarmon/docs/golang/context.md

 # Idioms
+1. Context is safe for simultaneous use by multiple goroutines
 1. Context is the first argument, named `ctx`
 1. Every `func` on the path between incoming and outgoing request accepts `ctx` as 1st argument
 1. Always set a deadline for calling external systems (eg. database, http, grpc, kafka, ...)